clinton825/Final-Year-Project/project-info-app/README.md

 5. Click on a project card to view detailed information
 6. Use the "Clear All Filters" button to reset your search and filters

+## License
+This project is licensed under the [MIT License](LICENSE).

 ## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to open issues and submit pull requests to improve this project!

+---
+Developed with ❤️ using React.js.